Top of page

 Drug development

-There are lots of new drugs being developed to treat lymphoma but it is a long and expensive process.
-It can be frustrating hearing about new drugs that could improve outcomes for people with lymphoma when these are not yet available.
-However, it’s important that all new drugs are thoroughly tested to make sure they are safe and effective.
+There are always lots of new drugs being developed to treat lymphoma, but it is a long and expensive process.
+It can be frustrating hearing about these new drugs when they are not yet available, especially if they could improve outcomes for people with lymphoma.
+However, it’s important that all new drugs are thoroughly tested to make sure they are effective and as safe as possible to use.

 The first stage in drug development for lymphoma involves research to understand why lymphoma develops and what makes lymphoma cells different from healthy cells.
-This research helps identify possible targets for a drug to act on – for example, a particular protein found on the surface of lymphoma cells, or a protein that stops your immune system recognising and destroying lymphoma cells.
+This research can help to identify possible targets for a drug to act on.
+This could be a particular protein found on the surface of lymphoma cells, or a protein that stops your immune system recognising and destroying lymphoma cells.

-Before a drug can be tested in humans, it is tested thoroughly in laboratories, using computer modelling, and in animals.
-These tests help find out how the drug works, what effects it might have on the body, and what dose should be safe to start testing in people.
+Before a drug can be tested in humans, it is tested thoroughly in laboratories.
+This is done using computer modelling, cells and testing on animals.
+However this year the government agreed to increase funding for, and to create plans to reduce the number of animals used.
+These tests help find out how the drug works, what the potential side effects are, and how the drug is broken down by the body, to see what dose is the safest to start testing in people.
 If serious problems are found in pre-clinical tests, a drug won’t be developed any further.

 If a drug passes all the pre-clinical tests, it can start being tested in people.
 Drug tests involving people are called clinical trials.
 Only a very small proportion of drugs make it as far as clinical trials.

 Clinical trials are organised in phases.
 There are four different phases.
 Early phase trials (phase 1 or 2) involve small numbers of people.
-They make sure the drug is safe and find out the best dose to use.
+They make sure the drug has few side effects, and find out the best dose to use.
 Later phase trials (phase 3 and 4) involve larger numbers of people and test whether or not a drug is effective.
 More is learnt about a drug as it goes through each phase.
 If a drug is not successful in one phase, it can’t go on to the next.

 If clinical trials are successful, the pharmaceutical company that produced the drug applies for it to be licensed (approved) for use.
-To do this, they have to provide evidence that the drug is safe and that it provides benefits for people with lymphoma.
-For example, it might improve outcomes, have a better side effect profile than current treatments, or be delivered in a more convenient formulation.
+To do this, they have to provide evidence of the drug’s safety and that it provides benefits for people with lymphoma.
+This could be that it improves outcomes, has less side effects than current treatments, or comes in a more convenient format, for example a tablet rather than an injection.

-Your doctor can only give you treatments that have been officially approved (unless you are in a clinical trial).
-The approval process is designed to keep you safe and to make sure you only have treatments that are likely to benefit you.
+Your doctor can usually only give you treatments that have been officially licensed (unless you are in a clinical trial).
+The licensing process is designed to keep you safe and to make sure you only have treatments that are likely to benefit you.

 Drug companies have to apply to different legal authorities in different parts of the world.